You are currently viewing Include Bonus Content – For Increased Sales & Satisfaction

 How Many Course Bonus Items Should You Include?

-For a large course including 1 to 3 bonuses can really help deliver a full learning experience and set up your students for success.
+For a comprehensive course, including 1 to 3 carefully selected bonuses can enhance the learning experience and better position your students for success.

 On a related note, to learn about how many lessons to include in your creative course read: Maximize your lesson count to sell.